Multivariate Bayesian structured variable selection for pharmacogenomic studies: Simulation study

-We first compare our approach, the SSUR model with MRF prior, to the SSUR model with hotspot prior based on the simulation Algorithm \ref{alg:protocol1}.
-For the convenience of comparison, the simulated $\mathbf{Y}$ and $\mathbf{X}$ are standardized before fitting the two models.
-Our approach uses the network in Figure \ref{fig:paramTrue} as prior information for the MRF prior, which is implemented as the illustration in Section \ref{model:MRF}.
+We first compare our proposed SSUR-MRF model to the SSUR-hotspot model on simulated data generated with scenario 1.
+Our approach uses the network in Figure \ref{fig:paramTrue}(a) as prior information to construct edge potentials for the MRF prior as illustrated in Section \ref{model:MRF}.
 Throughout this article, we refer to a predictor as being selected or identified, if the corresponding latent indicator variable has posterior mean larger than 0.5.
-Figure \ref{fig:paramEst} shows that the SSUR model with hotspot prior and our approach both have good recovery for the coefficients matrix $\bm{\Gamma}$ and relationship of response variables (i.e., $\mathcal{G}$).
-Table \ref{tab:paramEst} displays the accuracy of variable selection and prediction performance.
-The SSUR model with MRF prior has slightly higher accuracy and sensitivity for variable selection than the SSUR model with hotspot prior, i.e., slightly better identification of truly associated predictors.
-The better variable selection is also more possible to lead the better MSPE (0.271) based on validation data.
+Figure \ref{fig:paramEst} shows that SSUR-hotspot and our SSUR-MRF both have good recovery for the residual structure between response variables (i.e. $ \mathcal{G}$).
+However, SSUR-MRF has better structure recovery of the latent indicator variable $\bm{\Gamma}$.
+Table \ref{tab:paramEst} reports higher accuracy, sensitivity and specificity of the estimator for $\bm{\Gamma}$ by SSUR-MRF than SSUR-hotspot.
+The two methods have similar $\widehat{\text{elpd}}_{\text{loo}}$ and $\widehat{\text{elpd}}_{\text{waic}}$, but our approach has smaller RMSE and RMSPE.